necrolingus/browser_platform_game/README.md

 You are **Space Boy** 🟢 — a heroic little green blob with buff biceps 💪 and a gun bigger than your entire body.
-Your ship crashed on an alien planet crawling with neon glob-creatures 👾, acid-spitting plants 🌸💚, and one very rude Grey alien 👽 piloting a flying saucer 🛸.
+Your ship crashed on an alien planet crawling with neon glob-creatures 👾, acid-spitting plants 🌸💚, and an entire dynasty of Grey aliens 👽 piloting flying saucers 🛸.

-There's only one way home: **blast your way through.** 🔫💥
+There's only one way home: **blast your way through three levels of escalating mayhem.** 🔫💥

 ---

 ## ✨ Features

 ### 🎨 Procedural Everything
-The hero, enemies, terrain, flowers 🌼, stars ⭐, nebulae 🌌, and the boss are all drawn with canvas primitives.
+The hero, enemies, terrain, flowers 🌼, stars ⭐, nebulae 🌌, and bosses are all drawn with canvas primitives.
 No sprite sheets.
 No asset loading.
 No missing-image pink squares. 🎨

 ### 🟢 Gooey Blob Hero
 Wobbling control-point animation, squash & stretch, buff biceps 💪, and a gun that is **anatomically absurd by design**.
 He bounces when he walks.
 He stretches when he jumps.
 He will wiggle at you.
+From Level 2 onwards he sports flowing hair 💇 because even blobs can have a glow-up.

-### 👾 Three Enemy Types
+### 👾 Five Enemy Types
 All neon glob-creatures, all pulsating, all doomed:

 | Enemy | HP | Vibe |